 Tax for those living outside Sweden

 If you have several pension payers in Sweden, they are taxed independently with individual tax decisions.
-You yourself are responsible for ensuring that enough tax is deducted on your total income.
+You are responsible for ensuring that enough tax is deducted on your total income.

-The special income tax is calculated on your monthly amount after deduction of a free amount.
+The special income tax is calculated on your monthly amount after the deduction of a free amount.
 The free amount corresponds to the basic deduction that you can receive if you are taxed with preliminary tax.
-You therefore only pay tax on the part of the pension that exceeds the free amount, usually 25 percent.
-The pension is taxed only to the extent that it exceeds 1/12 of the 0.77 price base amounts each month.
+You therefore only pay tax on the part of the pension that exceeds the free amount, which usually is 25 percent.
+Your pension is taxed only to the extent that it exceeds 1/12 of the 0.77 price base amounts each month.
 The free amount is set each year by the government.
 For 2022, the free amount is estimated at 48,300 x 0.77 = SEK 37,191/year (SEK 3,099/month).

 For a pensioner who has SEK 10,000 in a Swedish national public pension per month before tax, SEK 3,099 is deducted, which constitutes the free amount.
 From the remaining portion (SEK 6,901), 25 percent is deducted (a total of SEK 1,725), which constitutes the tax deduction.
-This gives SEK 8,275 in paid national public pension per month after tax in this calculation example.
+This gives SEK 8,275 in paid national public pension per month after tax in this example.

 Avoid paying double tax

 Sweden has agreements with many countries that regulate where to pay taxes for your Swedish pension.
 This means that you should not have to pay tax on your Swedish pension both in Sweden and in the country where you live.
-If you have questions about tax deductions on pension when residing outside Sweden, you can contact the Swedish Tax Agency.
+If you have questions about tax deductions on pension when residing outside Sweden, please contact the Swedish Tax Agency.

 If you live outside Sweden and receive payments from the Swedish Pensions Agency or the Swedish Social Insurance Agency you need to submit a life certificate every year.
 The reason for this is that we need to get the right information about you so that we can ensure that you receive the compensation you are entitled to.
+Life certificate

 Payment of your pension to another country